Warriors of the Wasteland: Critical reception

-On its release, James Brown of Sounds described "Warriors of the Wasteland" as a "predictable piece of rock junk" which he believed showed how Frankie Goes to Hollywood had become "appallingly tame and useless" and "so bloody obviously boring that they have resorted to making competent rock records".
+Smash Hits described "Warriors of the Wasteland" as, "the Liverpool louts having lost their winning formula and 'Warriors (Of The Wasteland)' having none of the tongue-in-cheek humour or honest-to-goodness sleaze of earlier efforts.
+In fact, it sounds like they’ve been listening to too many Iron Maiden records."
+James Brown of Sounds also gave a negative review calling the song "a predictable piece of rock junk" which he believed showed how Frankie Goes to Hollywood had become "appallingly tame and useless" and "so bloody obviously boring that they have resorted to making competent rock records".

 Billboard said of it that "art-rock megaproduction waxes critical of society's inequalities."
+Record Mirror praised the song saying, "Now they’re trying to be a rock band.
+This is very amusing and even danceable — if you’ve got a steady pulse — but what does it all mean?"